Dolní Lutyně: Demographics

 As of census 2021, the Polish minority made up 3.7% of the population.

+Transport

+The D1 motorway passes through the northern part of the municipal territory.
+On the motorway is the road border crossing Věřňovice (D1) / Gorzyczki to Poland.
+The I/67 road from Český Těšín to Bohumín runs across the municipality.

+Dolní Lutyně is located on the railway lines Ostrava–Mosty u Jablunkova and Petrovice u Karviné–Mošnov.

 Sights

 The Catholic Church of Saint John the Baptist was built in the Baroque style in 1740–1746 and replaced an old wooden church.
 The appearance of the original church with a statue of St. John of Nepomuk, which is older than the new church, has been preserved.
 In the bell tower is a rare Renaissance bell from the late 15th or early 16th century.

 A historical monument is a preserved barn from 1805.

 The former Baroque castle is only partially preserved and is in a desolate state.